kyriosaa/axis/README.md

 ## About

-- Axis is a project I made that utilizes gyroscopic data from an MPU6050 module and sends it via bluetooth to an RC car.
+- Axis is a project I made that utilizes gyroscopic data from an MPU6050 module and sends it via Bluetooth to an RC car.
 - C++

 ![alt text](https://github.com/kyriosaa/axis/blob/main/images/axis1.JPG "Axis Image 1")